leandrodsg/fullstackphp-sprint5/README.md

 - Subscription Management: Complete CRUD for user subscriptions
 - Automatic Billing Cycle Detection: System that automatically detects if a subscription is monthly or annual based on price
 - Calculated Fields: Automatic fields like days until next billing, expiration status, and formatted price
-- Input Validation: Robust input data validation
+- Input Validation: Input data validation
 - Date Formatting: ISO 8601 standardization for all API dates
 - Reports: Basic endpoints for expense reports
 - Export: CSV data export functionality

-## Documentation and Implementation Details
+## Implementation Details

 This README provides a high-level overview of the system and installation.
 For a detailed technical breakdown of the implementation, including branch-by-branch decisions, improvements, and architectural changes, see: